thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 The purpose of a **Spike** is to write some throwaway code to test out an idea.

 The output of a spike is not production code.
-During a spike you should never ever commit code into a version control system.
-From my humble experience, the minute code lands into version control it is labelled production code.
-From then on it becomes very hard to throw away that code because of the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost#Fallacy_effect).
+During a spike, you should never commit code into a version control system.
+From my humble experience, the minute code lands into version control, it is labelled production code.
+From then on, it becomes extremely hard to throw away that code because of the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost#Fallacy_effect).

 The output of a spike is **knowledge, not code**.

-After a couple of hours we should know if our idea worked out or not.
+After a couple of hours, we should know if our idea worked out or not.
 If it did not work out, no worries, we just throw away that code and try another idea.
 If it did work out, fantastic, we have just found the solution to our problem.
-Again we throw away that code, and start over again.
-But this time we implement the solution in small incremental steps using the knowledge we have just created during that spike.
+Again we throw away that code and start over again.
+But this time, we implement the solution in small incremental steps using the knowledge we have just created during that spike.

 ## It allows us to control the quality of what goes into production

 Only features that went successfully through a quality gating process, called a Pull Request, get merged into mainline.
-As such these features get deployed into production.
+As such, these features get deployed into production.
 This is how, most of the time, teams try to control the quality of what goes into production.

-At best the quality gating process consists of executing automated tests against the branch.
-Hopefully they get reran on mainline after the merge.
-This is not necessarily a standard practice.
-At worst it consists of manual regression testing and some code review on the branch.
-This on its own already blocks the flow of work through the value stream and delays feedback because it keeps the branch open for a long period of time.
+At best, the quality gating process consists of executing automated tests against the branch.
+Hopefully, tests are rerun on mainline after the merge.
+This is not necessarily standard practice.
+At worst, it consists of manual regression testing and some code review on the branch.
+This on its own already blocks the flow of work through the value stream and delays feedback because it keeps the branch open for an extended period of time.
 Eventually, this is followed by more manual regression testing on mainline.
 Note how this involves a lot of rework and waste of time for little quality benefits.

-Controlling quality is the exact purpose of Continuous Integration and by extension Continuous Delivery.
+Controlling quality is the exact purpose of Continuous Integration and, by extension, Continuous Delivery.
 As opposed to trying to control quality through manual merges.

 > The objective is to eliminate unfit release candidates as early in the process